 Volunteers are the heart and soul of Friend for Life Cancer Support Network.
 It is highly important, to those we support, to our volunteers, and to the organization that each prospective volunteer:

-As a member of Friend for Life, giving one on one support to a person diagnosed with cancer is one of my most personally rewarding volunteer activities.
+As a member of Friend for Life, giving one-to-one support to a person diagnosed with cancer is one of my most personally rewarding volunteer activities.
 Though active in several other organizations, none of the volunteer work is so personally rewarding as trying to provide support as a cancer survivor at a most traumatic time for a person diagnosed.
 Giving support to a diagnosed cancer patient makes each experience a memorable one.
 It sounds trite, but it is so true: I get much more than I give!

 At any time, if you have questions or concerns regarding becoming a Friend for Life volunteer, please contact us.